captainGeech42/synapse-fileparser/README.md

 # synapse-fileparser
 Synapse Advanced Power-up to parse files because I don't have enterprise ;(

+# Usage

+To parse a file, use `zw.fileparser.parse`.
+Any input files that have a `:mime` property set will be parsed according to that MIME, otherwise a MIME will be auto-detected and set on the node.

 # Permissions

 This package exposes one permission level: